BergQuester/v8tr.github.io/_posts/2018-09-20-uitableviewcell-animations.md

 {% endhighlight %}

-Now run the project and see the animation in action.
+Now run the project to see the animation in action.

 <p align="center">
     <a href="{{ "/img/tableviewcell-display-animation/simple-animation.gif" | absolute_url }}">